 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can;

-— Use an implementation that checks whether a pointer is used that designates a memory location that has already been freed.
+— Use an implementation that checks whether a pointer is used that designates a memory location that has already been freed;

-— Use a coding style that does not permit deallocation.
+— Use a coding style that does not permit deallocation;

-— In complicated error conditions, be sure that clean-up routines respect the state of allocation properly.
-If the language is object-oriented, ensure that object destructors delete each chunk of memory only once.
-Ensuring that all pointers are set to NULL once the memory they point to have been freed can be an effective strategy.
-The utilization of multiple or complex data structures may lower the usefulness of this strategy.
+— In complicated error conditions, be sure that clean-up routines respect the state of allocation properly, such as if the language is object-oriented, ensure that object destructors delete each chunk of memory only once, and ensure that all pointers are set to NULL once the memory they point to have been freed;

-— Use a static analysis tool that is capable of detecting some situations when a pointer is used after the storage it refers to is no longer a pointer to valid memory location.
+— Use a static analysis tool that is capable of detecting some situations when a pointer is used after the storage it refers to is no longer a pointer to valid memory location;

-— Allocate and free memory at the same level of abstraction, and ideally in the same code module.
+— Allocate and free memory at the same level of abstraction, and ideally in the same code module

 Implications for language design and evolution

-In future language design and evolution activities, consider the following items:
+In future language design and evolution activities, language designers should consider the following items:

 — Providing implementations of the free function that can tolerate multiple frees on the same reference/pointer or frees of memory that was never allocated.
-Such an operation is called an idempotent operation. ;
+Such an operation is called an idempotent operation;

-— For properties that cannot be checked at compile time, providing an assertion mechanism for checking properties at run-time, with the option to inhibit assertion checking if efficiency is a concern; and
+— For properties that cannot be checked at compile time, providing an assertion mechanism for checking properties at run-time, with the option to inhibit assertion checking if efficiency is a concern;